Types of publications

 Or serious literary types just dismiss him as a jokester.
 A writer of popular trash with a few ideas picked up from Philosophy 101 and old Doctor Who episodes.

 I don't know yet if his writing has any lasting value.
 Maybe not.
 But it's a hoot to read while it lasts.
 And it's already had a big effect.
 His writing is so entertaining and seemingly easy that hordes of writers have tried to cop his style in the past several decades, but none successfully.
 You find bits of Adams's wit and off-the-wall narrative in many contemporary works but no one has put together the complete imaginative package he did.
+The closest may be Douglas Adams's Starship Titanic, written by Monty Python's Terry Jones and based on an Adams story line—admirably close but not quite.

 The Hitchhiker saga began in 1978 as radio scripts for BBC Radio 4 where Adams worked as a writer and producer.
 He'd been born Douglas Noel Adams and raised in Cambridge, studying English literature at the famous university there.
 The Hitchhiker radio series told the story of Arthur Dent who escapes Earth a few seconds before it is destroyed—due to a galactic, bureaucratic foul-up—to roam the universe with his extraterrestrial friend Ford Prefect.
 It's a twisting, exhilarating ride of cosmic adventures, profound philosophical questions and very much silliness.